Over 150 Famous People From Oklahoma (Or Who Have Called Oklahoma Home)

 Brian Bosworth("The Boz"): Oklahoma City, Oklahoma.
 Football player, Actor.
 Former linebacker that played for the Seattle Seahawks.

 Joe Carter: Oklahoma City, Oklahoma: Baseball player.
 Former right fielder.
 Played for the Toronto Blue Jays and the Philadelphia Phillies.
 Famous for his plays that helped win the 1993 World Series.

 Tony Casillas: Tulsa, Oklahoma: Football player.
 Former defensive lineman that played for the Atlanta Falcons and the Dallas Cowboys.

 Jim Thorpe: Prague, Oklahoma: Athlete.
 Olympic gold medalist in pentathlon and decathlon.
 Professional football player, baseball player, and basketball player.

-Wayne Tisdale: Moved to Oklahoma from Texas: All American basketball player, jazz musician.
+Wayman Tisdale: Moved to Oklahoma from Texas: All American basketball player, jazz musician.